 - Download: Lead Fishing Tackle Awareness brochure [PDF]

 Picnic sites with tables and barbecues are available on a first-come, first-served basis.
-Reservable sites are also available.
-Reservable sites include Ensenada North and South, which are pavilion-shaded sites that accommodate up to 200 people each; Osprey and Lampert Knoll, which which accommodate 50 each and cannot be combined; and Niles (alcohol not allowed), which accommodates 35.
-For information or reservations call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+Reservable sites are also available, view our Quarry Lakes Picnic Areas webpage for information.
+For additional information or to make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+Reservable sites include Ensenada North and South, which are pavilion-shaded sites that accommodate up to 200 people each; and Osprey and Lampert Knoll, which accommodate 50 each and cannot be combined.

 - Do NOT attach ropes, pinatas, party paper, string, or signs to trees, tables, or other objects in the park.